linux-minidisc/linux-minidisc/README.md

 Add support for querying and printing the UUID of a track via `netmdcli`.
 This also introduces the `netmd_uuid` type, `netmd_uuid_to_string()` function and an updated `netmd_secure_get_track_uuid()`, making use of new typedefs and query.

+## Expanded descriptor state handling (`descriptor.h` / `descriptor.c`)

+Moved the descriptor state handling into its own module within libnetmd.
+The code is baed on from asivery's AV/C improvements to `netmd-js`.